5 Tried and True Tips to Find the Best Mortgage Lender

 What questions should you ask your real estate agent?

-2. Narrow your search to salary-based mortgage consultants
+2. Narrow your search to mortgage consultants that don't get paid on commission

 A commission-based mortgage lender will primarily be motivated by closing your mortgage, whether or not the terms of the mortgage are in your best interest.
-With salary-based mortgage consultants, you won’t have to worry that your mortgage lender is locking you into a huge financial commitment in order to make their own mortgage payment for the month.
+By avoiding a lender who is paid on commission only, you won’t have to worry that your mortgage lender is locking you into a huge financial commitment in order to make their own mortgage payment for the month.
 Interest rates change daily and vary based on your financial situation.
 So, you want to be sure your loan officer or consultant takes the time to get you to know your current finances, as well as your outlook and goals.

 With so much money on the line, it is tremendously important to make sure that your mortgage lender will be looking out for you instead of their own bank account.